draeger-lab/SBSCL/CONTRIBUTING.md

 # Contributing to SBSCL

-Thank you for your interest in contributing to SBSCL!
-If you would like to make improvements to the library, add new features that are useful to you and others, or have found a bug that you know how to fix, please open a pull request!
+We appreciate your interest in contributing to SBSCL!
+If you would like to make improvements to the library, add new useful features, or have found a bug you know how to fix, please open a pull request!

 ## How to Contribute